pexip/pexip-swift-sdk/.docs/pexip-swift-sdk-docs/Sources/PexipSwiftSDK/PexipSwiftSDK.docc/Articles/iOSScreenSharing.md

 ### Handle conference events

-Stop screen capture if presentation has been stolen by another participant.
+Stop screen capture if presentation has been stolen by another participant or when the call ended.

 ```swift
 await conference.receiveEvents()